aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. In root directory at `ma-mono` run `rush install`
 2. Copy `src/config/example.yaml` and create a new file in the format `<STAGE>.yaml` in the config folder
 3. Uncomment the `stage` attribute and provide the correct `<STAGE>` value for the attribute
+4. Uncomment `awsRegion` and `awsRegionShortName`. `aws-region` value can be one of the values on this [table](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions), under the `Region` column. `awsRegionName` can be a two or three letter abbreviation for that region, of your own choosing.

 ## Running Code Locally
 If you have made changes to the `environment` package or the `swb-reference` package follow these steps